Here's the bad news:

 - Raise brand awareness

-Knowing how to set worthwhile goals is important!
+Knowing how to set worthwhile social media goals is important!

-We’re talking about evaluating your current social media presence and doing some housecleaning.
+We’re mean evaluating your current social media presence (and making adjustments).

 - Evaluating which social media channels you’re already on